 Prime factorization is defined as a way of finding the prime factors of a number i.e. the prime numbers which can be multiplied together to get the original number.
-For example, the prime factors of 126 will be 2, 3 and 7 as 2 × 3 × 7 = 126 and 2, 3, 7 are primes.
+For example, the prime factors of 126 will be 2, 3 and 7 as 2 × 3 × 3 × 7 = 126 and 2, 3, 7 are prime numbers.

 Prime Factors of a Number

 Prime factors of a number are the set of prime numbers which when multiplied by together give the actual number.
+Also, we can say, the prime factors divide the number completely.
 It is similar to factoring a number and considering only the prime numbers among the factors.
 For example, the prime factors of 6 will be 2 and 3, the prime factors of 26 will be 13 and 2, etc.

 The steps to calculate the prime factors of a number is similar to the process of finding the factors of a large number.
-First, the number has to be divided exactly with the least possible prime number which can be 2, 3, 5, etc. This process has to be continued until the end result is 1.
-Now, the prime factors of that number will be the prime numbers that have divided the number in this process.
+Follow the below steps to find the prime factors of a number using the division method:

 - Step 1: Divide 460 by the least prime number i.e. 2.